my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, playing sports and running.

+### Andrea Menaldo
+- I am passionate about quant finance and coding
+- I work as contractor in the financial market
+- My hobbies include football and videogames

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...